Our top 10 wildlife sightings in October

 Goldfinches and linnets

-Look out for mixed flocks of goldfinches (left) and linnets (right) feeding on seed heads of plants, such as thistles and teasel, particularly around farmland.
+Look out for mixed flocks of goldfinches (left) and linnets (right) feeding on seed heads of plants, such as thistles and teasel, particularly around farmland like Wells Farm nature reserve.
+This working farm is managed with wildlife in mind with wide field margins and thick hedgerows to provide food and shelter for wildlife through the year.

-Merlins are the UK’s smallest bird of prey.
+Merlins are the UK’s smallest bird of prey, not much bigger than a blackbird.
 During the winter months they move south from upland areas towards the coast and lowland areas inland.
 Look for them hunting small birds in open countryside.

-Autumn is a good time to look for spiders in gardens, along hedgerows and in heathland.
-Look out for the huge variety of spiders and their webs.
+Autumn is a good time to look for spiders in gardens, along hedgerows, in heathland, and even in your house!
+Look out for the huge variety of spiders and their webs, particularly on cooler mornings when their webs glisten with dew.

 Wild clematis becomes more noticeable in the autumn thanks to the fluffy seed heads; hedgerows can be covered with this climber as it scrambles over shrubs.

-Download our autumn wildlife detective sheet for some other wildlife to look out for this month.
+Download our autumn wildlife spotter sheet for some other wildlife to look out for this month.
 Will you spot them all?
-Click on the image to download the pdf.